 How pricing works

-With Amazon AppStream 2.0, you pay only for the streaming resources that you use, and a small monthly fee per authorized user.
-There is no upfront investment and no long term commitment when using Amazon AppStream 2.0.
+With Amazon AppStream 2.0, you pay only for the streaming resources that you use plus a small monthly fee per streaming user.
+There is no upfront investment and no long-term commitment when using Amazon AppStream 2.0.

 Always-On fleet instances

 Always-on fleet instances are charged hourly.
-The instance charge includes compute, storage, and bandwidth that is consumed by the streaming protocol.
-With Always-On fleets, all instances that are running are charged the running instance fees based on the instance type and size, even if no users are connected.
+The instance charge includes compute, storage, and any network traffic used by the streaming protocol.
+With Always-On fleets, all instances that are running are charged the applicable running instance fee, based on the instance type and size, even when users aren't connected.

 On-Demand fleet instances

 On-Demand fleet instances are charged hourly.
-The instance charge includes compute, storage, and bandwidth that is consumed by the streaming protocol.
-With On-Demand fleets, instances that are being used for streaming are charged the running instance fees based on the instance type and size, only when the instances are used for streaming sessions.
-Instances in On-Demand fleets that are not being used for streaming sessions are charged a small hourly fee that is the same for all instance types and sizes.
+The instance charge includes compute, storage, and any network traffic used by the streaming protocol.
+With On-Demand fleets, instances are charged the applicable running instance fee, based on the instance type and size, only when the instances are used for streaming sessions.
+Instances in On-Demand fleets that are not being used for streaming sessions are charged a small hourly stopped instance fee that is the same for all instance types and sizes.

 Image builder instances

 Image builder instances are charged hourly.
-The image builder instance charge includes compute, storage, and bandwidth that is consumed by the streaming protocol.
+The image builder instance charge includes compute, storage, and any network traffic used by the streaming protocol.
 All image builder instances that are running are charged the applicable running instance fee, based on the instance type and size, even when no administrators are connected.

 If you have Microsoft License Mobility, you may be eligible to bring your own Microsoft RDS CAL licenses and use them with Amazon AppStream 2.0.
-For users covered by your own licenses, you won’t incur the monthly user fees.
+For users covered by your own licenses, you won’t incur monthly user fees.
 For more information about using your existing Microsoft RDS CAL licenses with Amazon AppStream 2.0, please visit this page, or consult with your Microsoft representative.